franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 keywords: activity, comment, mention, emoji, reaction
 ---

-# Project and work activity activity
+# Project and work package activity

 OpenProject makes it easy to keep track of what's going on in [specific work packages](#work-package-activity) and in your [projects](#project-activity).